New Zealand Cults, Sects, Religions, Christian Organisations, and other groups.

 There are small risks associated with unnecessary x-rays and CT scans.
 ACC claims that in the absence of "red flag" symptoms ... there is no clinical benefit of radiology in the first four to six weeks of treatment.

-They finished with some advice, including "If your GP is sceptical about the value of treatment from your preferred discipline, quiz him or her about why."
+They finished with some Off site link: advice, including "If your GP is sceptical about the value of treatment from your preferred discipline, quiz him or her about why."
 And "If you don't feel comfortable with a suggested treatment, refuse it.
 You should receive a service only when you have made an informed choice."
 The New Zealand Cult List also believes in informed choice.
 Please see the Contact page.